Best Golf Grips 2023

 + Grip can be fitted both ways

-The Golf Pride CPX grip is unlike any other grip that I've ever tried before and this is the market leader's softest performance grip yet.
-The new tech behind this includes the company's first-ever raised EXO diamond-quilted pattern.
-This soft and tacky material features a 45-degree pattern that has been inspired by the grips on BMX bikes.
-So, with the elevation in design, it maximises your contact area with the club.
+The Golf Pride CPX grip is unlike any other grip that we've ever tried before with this being the market leader's softest performance grip yet.
+The new tech behind this comes in the form of the company's first-ever raised EXO diamond-quilted pattern, with soft and tacky material featuring a 45-degree pattern that has been inspired by the grips on BMX bikes.
+In testing, the elevation in design meant it maximized the contact area with the club.

-This is complemented with Golf Pride's Control Core technology which is located at the top of the grip where the greatest amount of swing pressure is received so you get the best of both worlds here; maximum softness and maximum control.
-In fact we liked the performance so much the CPX made our 2022 Editor's Choice (opens in new tab) list as well.
+Along with the EXO pattern, the CPX grip has Golf Pride's Control Core technology, which is located at the top of the grip where the greatest amount of swing pressure is received.
+We found that we got the best of both worlds here, with maximum softness and maximum control.
+In fact, we liked the performance so much the CPX made our Editor's Choice list..

 + Soft and comfortable